A story at the end of the world

 * * *

 The plan was simple: over half of the Earth’s carbon was captured by the microbial floating plant life of the seas: the phytoplankton.
-So, the great powers decided to harness this natural force using science as saddle and battle cruisers as reins.
-After all, this was the same ‘science’ that defeated SARS-CoV-2 in 2021, and then the far more lethal H10N3 human strain of avian influenza two years later, and then SARS-CoV-3 after that.
+So, the great powers decided to harness this natural force using science as the saddle and battle cruisers as the reins.
+After all, this was the same science that defeated SARS-CoV-2 in 2021, and then the far more lethal H10N3 human strain of bird flu two years later, and then SARS-CoV-3 after that.

 * * *

-Red walked back from the port to the abandoned houses in Harwich and switched on his mobile phone and called, hoping that the flickering irregular signals would bounce back and forth through storm and ash clouds of an atmosphere so thick left every waking up with the taste of dust and flame in the their mouths, to see if she would answer.
+Red walked back from the port to the abandoned houses in Harwich and switched on his mobile phone and called, hoping that the flickering irregular signals would bounce back and forth through the storm and ash clouds.
+The atmosphere was now so thick one woke with the taste of dust and flame in your mouth.
+He waited to see if she would answer.